akhilkailas017/KBA/tripmate/Readme.md

 # Tripmate

-Tripmate is a modern ride-sharing application designed to connect drivers and passengers seamlessly.
+Tripmate is a ride-sharing application designed to connect drivers and passengers seamlessly.
 Users can offer a ride or join an existing one, making travel more convenient and efficient.
 The application is built with a tech stack that ensures a robust and scalable solution.

 ## Features